This course is designed to give you practical tips, insights and shortcuts for being a successful project manager.

-- Predict project impacts from schedule and budget variances;
+- Forecast impacts from project budget and schedule variances;

-- Monitor and control project budget, quality and risk;
+- Monitor and control project quality and risk;

-- Select a project management software tool from the many commercially avilable options;
+- Select a project management software tool from several options;

 - Engage stakeholders more effectively;

-- Understand the PMP certification process and preparation stategies for the PMP exam.
+- Understand the PMP certification process and better prepare for the PMP exam.

-Traditional topics include the project lifecycle phases of initiating, planning, executing, monitoring and controlling, and closing.
-Other topics include project integration, scope, scheduling, cost, quality, resource, risk, procurement and stakeholder management.
+Topics will include discussing and applying the traditional project lifecycle phases of initiating, planning, executing, monitoring and controlling, and closing that are common to all projects, both predictive or adaptive.
+Other topics include the project knowledge areas of project integration, scope, schedule, cost, quality, resource, risk, procurement and stakeholder management.

-Project Management is focused on organizing and managing resources necessary for the completion of a project.
-It includes planning and designing, preparing budgets, monitoring a project’s progress, communicating with stakeholders, and tracking results to meet the company’s goals and timeline.
-Project Management is utilized in all industries, from IT and construction, to marketing and human resources.
-Whether your project is developing new software, building a road, or developing a new employee development program, skilled project management will guide your organization towards successful completion of a project.
+This Project Management course focuses on the organization and leadership skills for successfully completing projects.
+These skills include planning and designing a project, creating project schedules and budgets, monitoring and controlling project progress, communicating with stakeholders, and tracking results to meet outcome and timeline expectations.
+Project Management is utilized by all industries, from IT, to construction, marketing, and human resources.
+Whether your project is developing new software, creating new packaging, or developing a new employee training program, this project management course gives you the necessary skills, tools, processes and mindset to guide your team to successful completion of project objectives.

 Weekly lectures, assignments, reading assignments, quizzes and open book final exam.